nubarium/-Biometric-SDK-Web/README.md

 // Define your configuration
 let config = {
-  rootElement: 'video_component',   // DOM Element that will contains the HTML Component
+  rootElement: 'id_component',   // DOM Element that will contains the HTML Component
   timeouts: {
     front: 25000,
     back: 25000